March

 RISOGRAPH WORKSHOP WITH PANAYIOTIS (PAN) TERZIS

-Panayiotis (Pan) Terzis is an artist, printer, and publisher based in NYC.
+Panayiotis Terzis is an artist, printer, and publisher based in New York City.
 He has been working with printmaking, drawing, painting, and publishing since 2005 and has been working with Risograph printing since 2010.
-He is the founder of the Riso press Mega Press.In 2015 Pan co-founded the RisoLAB, a Risograph studio based at the School of Visual Arts in NYC.
-Since then he has directed the curriculum and graphic and conceptual identity of the space as manager and faculty member.
+He is the co-founder and Director of the RisoLAB, a Risograph studio based at the School of Visual Arts in NYC.
+Since its founding in 2015, he has directed the curriculum and graphic and conceptual identity of the space while teaching multiple classes in Risograph printing.
+His imprint Mega Press has published his own work as well as the work of over 75 contributors since 2014.
+Terzis's commercial illustration and design clients include Hermes, Bloomberg Digital, the Atlantic, EyeBodega, Elsewhere Space, and his work has been exhibited across the US and internationally.

 FRIDAY